Carrot-9/BandLab-Project/README.md

-# Bandlab Project
+# Tamagotchi Project

 Q: What is this project?

-A: This project is a website that displays the statistics of my Bandlab account.
-These statistics will update constantly through the use of a database(mySQL) and a server written in Node.js.
+A: This is a website created by me that hosts a tamagotchi.

+1. Features

+To be added...